Words: Tom Ward

 The Irishman, 2019

-In The Irishman, Scorsese gives us a little bit more, asking us to go along with De Niro’s teamster mobster (Irish, this time) as he looks back on a life of crime, including the murder of his best friend, teamster leader and mob associate Jimmy Hoffa (Al Pacino), in 1975.
-Whereas Casino, Mean Streets and even The Godfather end the story with the closing credits, here, Scorsese keeps the cameras running for a full three hours and 29 minutes to show us not just the highs but also the lows of the criminal life, including once-powerful mobsters suffering strokes and prostate cancer, and the lone survivor left with his ghosts as he picks out his own casket.
+In The Irishman, Scorsese gives us a little bit more, asking us to go along with De Niro’s mobster (Irish, this time) as he looks back on a life of crime, including the murder of his best friend, teamster leader and associate Jimmy Hoffa (Al Pacino), in 1975.
+Whereas Casino, Mean Streets and even The Godfather end the story with the closing credits, here, Scorsese keeps the cameras running for a full three hours and 29 minutes to show us not just the highs but also the lows of the criminal life, including once-powerful men suffering strokes and prostate cancer, and the lone survivor left with his ghosts as he picks out his own casket.

 Killers of the Flower Moon, 2023

 Some of Leonardo DiCaprio’s best performances have been under Scorsese’s direction, particularly in The Aviator and The Wolf of Wall Street.
-In Killers, he opts for a quieter take as the really not very bright (but inexcusably evil) Ernest Burkhart, who schemes with his uncle, William Hale (De Niro on fantastic form), to kill off members of the Osage tribe.
+In Killers, he opts for a quieter take as the really not-very-bright (but inexcusably evil) Ernest Burkhart, who schemes with his uncle, William Hale (De Niro on fantastic form), to kill off members of the Osage tribe.

 Taxi Driver, 1976